gaois/terminologue/website/docs/intro.en.md

 As we have seen, the editing screen is divided into two halves: a list of entries on the left-hand side and a space for viewing and editing an entry in the right-hand side.
 The search box at the top of the entry list allows you to search the termbase.

-A drop-down list underneath the search box allows you select the search mode.
+A drop-down list underneath the search box allows you to select the search mode.
 The options are *complete term*, *start of term*, *end of term* and a few others.
 These modes perform simple character-by-character matching.
 But the default option in the drop-down list is *smart search* which performs a linguistically intelligent search.
 The list of entries you obtain from *smart search* is ordered in such a way that entries which match your search text more or less completely and exactly are at the top, followed by multi-word entries which contain the search text as a word.
 This matching is inflection-aware.
 Terminologue has access to a large database of inflected forms of words in many different languages, so for example, a search for ‘walk’ will find terms containing ‘walking’, ‘walked’, ‘walks’ and so on.
-Another feature of *smart search* is that it performs spelling correction and offers spelling suggestions on the right-hand side the text box.
+Another feature of *smart search* is that it performs spelling correction and offers spelling suggestions on the right-hand side of the text box.

 ![Smart search in action.](/docs/intro09.png)